-- Summaries of the outcomes chosen and the assumptions made. - Graphs to demonstrate the benefits, costs and net benefits for a) the program as a whole ("Headline Results") and b) per participant ("Participants"). - Pie charts to demonstrate the breakdown of the benefits by a) primary and secondary benefits ("Division of Primary and Secondary Benefits"), and b) by outcome ("Total Benefits by Outcome").
-These pie charts will not appear if the primary or secondary benefits are switched off, or if there is one outcome (as appropriate). - "View Statement & Download" which allows you to download the Social Impact Valuation Statement to include in reporting.
+- Summaries of the outcomes chosen and the assumptions made. - Graphs to demonstrate the benefits, costs and net benefits for a) the program as a whole ("Headline Results") and b) per participant ("Participants"). - "View Statement & Download" which allows you to download the Social Impact Valuation Statement to include in reporting.